The Donner Party

 donner party route

-The Donner party was a group of American pioneers who set out as part of a 500 strong train of wagons who were emigrating to California from the east coast.
-During the 1800s there was no such thing as the Panama Canal and the only way to get from the east coast to the west was to either take a ship round the southern tip of South America and back up again, or to walk.
+The Donner party was a group of American pioneers who set out as part of a 500-strong train of wagons that were emigrating to California from the East Coast.
+During the 1800s there was no such thing as the Panama Canal and the only way to get from the East Coast to the West was to either take a ship around the southern tip of South America and back up again or to walk.
 Since taking a ship was far too expensive and not practical for farm animals, the average person would have to walk.
 All these people wanting to travel such a huge distance eventually became organized into a yearly expedition, an event that followed a set route at a set time and allowed anyone who felt like it to join.
 Sometimes the chain of people would stretch for many miles and some years contained over 1,000 wagons.

-The story of the Donner party begins in May of 1846 in the town of Independence, Missouri where the Donner party were waiting for the expedition to pass through.
+The story of the Donner party begins in May of 1846 in the town of Independence, Missouri where the Donner party was waiting for the expedition to pass through.
 There were about 500 wagons in the main bulk of the expedition that year and the 1,500 mile (2,414.02 km) trip was expected to last for between 4 and 6 months.
 When people left the east side for the west they had to leave everything behind which is believed to be the reason the Donner family were so late in joining the caravan.
-For some unknown reason the Donner family along with a number of other people were not able to join the main body of the caravan and instead became the very last group of people on that year’s expedition.
+For some unknown reason, the Donner family along with several other people were not able to join the main body of the caravan and instead became the very last group of people on that year’s expedition.

-The plan was to follow the Oregon trail towards the continental divide, averaging about 15 miles (24.14 km) a day which would allow them to catch up with at least a part of the caravan.
-This didn’t quite go as planned and it didn’t take long before they realized they were going to be on their own for the entire trip.
+The plan was to follow the Oregon Trail towards the continental divide, averaging about 15 miles (24.14 km) a day, which would allow them to catch up with at least part of the caravan.
+This didn’t quite go as planned, and it didn’t take long before they realized they were going to be on their own for the entire trip.

-Along the route there are a number of forts that the caravan can check into for safety and fresh water.
-These forts are quite spaced out but act as navigational aids so people can stay on track, they were also a place where people at the front could send letters to in order to warn the rest of the caravan in case something came up.
+Along the route, there are a number of forts that the caravan can check into for safety and fresh water.
+These forts are quite spaced out but act as navigational aids so people can stay on track.
+They were also a place where people at the front could send letters to warn the rest of the caravan in case something came up.

-On the 12th of July the Donners, who were travelling with another family called the Reeds along with a number of other individuals received one of these letters.
-It stated that there was a shortcut across the mountains the group could use to save time and re-join the main caravan, and not wanting to get stuck in the wilderness when winter came they thought it was the best thing to do.
+On the 12th of July the Donners, who were travelling with another family called the Reeds along with some other individuals received one of these letters.
+It stated that there was a shortcut across the mountains the group could use to save time and rejoin the main caravan, and not wanting to get stuck in the wilderness when winter came they thought it was the best thing to do.

-On July 20, the Donner party reached the Little sandy River, which was the point were they had the choice to follow the established route towards fort Hall, or turn off towards Fort Bridger which was the new route they heard of in the letter.
+On July 20, the Donner party reached the Little Sandy River, which was the point where they had the choice to follow the established route towards Fort Hall or turn off towards Fort Bridger which was the new route they heard of in the letter.

 wasatch mountains